TearTyr/Ultra-Galleries/README.md

 ## Usage

 After installation, navigate to a post on `kemono.su`, `coomer.su`, or `nekohouse.su`.
 You'll see new buttons for resizing, downloading, and removing images.
 Use the `DL ALL` button to initiate a batch download of all media in the post.
 The `GALLERY` button opens the new gallery view.
-Press the configured gallery key (default 'g') to quickly open the gallery. **Within the gallery view, you can open an image or video in an expanded view by clicking on its thumbnail.
+Press the configured gallery key (default 'g') to quickly open the gallery.

+**Within the gallery view, you can open an image or video in an expanded view by clicking on its thumbnail.
 Once in expanded view, navigate using the  'k' (previous) and 'l' (next) keys or the on-screen navigation buttons.**

+**To zoom in on an image, use the mouse wheel, the zoom buttons in the toolbar, or double-click on the image.
+When zoomed in, click and drag to pan around the image.
+On mobile devices, use pinch gestures to zoom and swipe to pan.**

 ## Dependencies